 Tips for Successful Grantwriting

-One of the goals of the Bates Student Research Fund grant program is to offer you an opportunity to learn about preparing grants.
+One of the goals of the Bates Student Research Fund grant program is to offer you an opportunity to learn about preparing grant proposals.
 As you progress in your academic career, you may find yourself competing for large stakes in highly selective grant programs.
 Preparing a completed application by the announced deadline will not assure funding.
 You must make sure that you understand the parameters of the grant program, explain your project completely but concisely, and carefully articulate why you need the funding and why the funding agency should support you.

 The following grantwriting tips are offered as a way to help you improve your application.